Half in new poll say Trump tried to stay in office through illegal means

 Three in ten respondents believed Trump planned to stay in office through legal means, while two in 10 believed he did not plan to stay.

-But the poll found that among Republicans, just 13 percent believed Trump planned to stay through illegal means.
-Half of Republicans said he was using legal processes to remain in the presidency, while more than a third — 37 percent — said he did not plan to stay.
+But the poll found that among Republicans, just 13% believed Trump planned to stay through illegal means.
+Half of Republicans said he was using legal processes to remain in the presidency, while more than a third — 37% — said he did not plan to stay.

 Half of Republicans still call the events of Jan.
-6 “patriotism” and 70 percent of Republicans still say President Biden did not legitimately win the 2020 election, according to the poll.
+6 “patriotism” and 70% of Republicans still say President Biden did not legitimately win the 2020 election, according to the poll.

 The poll was conducted in the wake of public hearings held by the House select committee investigating the Jan.
 6 attack.
 Meanwhile, the Department of Justice (DOJ) is pursuing its own investigation.

-Forty-six percent said they believed the House panel should recommend DOJ charge Trump with crimes, while 31 percent said the committee should recommend Trump not be charged.
+Forty-six percent said they believed the House panel should recommend DOJ charge Trump with crimes, while 31% said the committee should recommend Trump not be charged.
 Twenty-three percent said the panel should not make a recommendation either way.

 The poll found that those views were split on partisan lines.
-Eight in ten Democrats said they think the committee should recommend criminal charges, compared to 44 percent of independents and 8 percent of Republicans.
+Eight in ten Democrats said they think the committee should recommend criminal charges, compared to 44% of independents and 8% of Republicans.

 The question of referring criminal charges has become a point of disagreement among some members of the committee.